Factorization of network reliability with perfect nodes I: Introduction and statements: Combinatorics of the Problem

-Figures \ref{EjEstadoConexo} and \ref{EjEstadoNoConexo} show examples of connectivity states of $G$.
-This way we have the following formula for the $K$-reliability of $G$: also given in [Ro] (under a different notational scheme) where an algorithm for the reliability exact calculation is developed based on it.
-The above formula is not a factorization theorem.
-This formula suggests the following algebraic construction: Consider the $\Q$-vector space $V$ generated by $Con$ and the linear functional $P_{l}:V\rightarrow \R$ which is the linear extension of the probability $P_{l}$ (we are abusing of the notation and denoting the functional by the same name).
+This formula suggests the following algebraic construction: Consider the $\Q$-vector space $V$ generated by $Part_{n}$ and the linear functional $P_{i}:V\rightarrow \R$ which is the linear extension of the probability $P_{i}$ (we are abusing of the notation and denoting the functional by the same name).
 This way we get the functional and the following expression for the reliability:

-\begin{defi} Denote by $R_{\mathcal{A}}(G_{l})$ the $K^{\mathcal{A}}_{l}$-reliability of $G^{\mathcal{A}}_{l}$ \end{defi}
+\begin{defi} Denote by $R_{\mathcal{A}}(G_{i})$ the reliability of $G^{\mathcal{A}}_{i}$ \end{defi}